Paulding County DUI Lawyer - Paulding County DUI Attorney

 Understanding Implied Consent and Privileges to Drive after a DUI Arrest

-Whether your case originates in Paulding County Probate Court or in one of the municipal courts in Paulding County, you need a knowledgeable DUI Attorney in Paulding County to conduct a full investigation and find all possible defenses that may be available in your case.
+Whether your case originates in Paulding County State Court or in one of the municipal courts in Paulding County, you need a knowledgeable DUI Attorney in Paulding County to conduct a full investigation and find all possible defenses that may be available in your case.
 All prosecutors are experienced attorneys and know what evidence they need in order to get a conviction.
 You need a DUI Lawyer in Paulding County who can look at that evidence and use it to your benefit.

 One issue that frequently arises in a Georgia DUI case is that of Implied Consent.
 If you are driving on Georgia's roadways and are arrested for DUI, you are presumed to have given your consent to a state-administered test of your blood, breath, urine or other bodily substance.
 However, the arresting officer is required to advise you of how your privilege to drive in Georgia may be affected by the results of such a test, or by your refusal to submit to testing.